tubular/sparkly/docs/source/context.rst

 About Sparkle Context
 ^^^^^^^^^^^^^^^^^^^^^

 ``SparkleContext`` class is the main class of the Sparkle library.
-It encompasses all the lib functionality.
+It encompasses all of this library's functionality.
-Most of times you want to subclass it to define your usecase needs in class attributes.
+Most of times you want to subclass it to define the various options you desire through class attributes.

 Sparkle context have links to other extras of the lib: